kizniche/Mycodo/docs/Python-Code.md

 Here are a few example that demonstrates some useful ways to interact with Mycodo with Python 3 code.

-In all the Mycodo environments where your code will be executed, the DaemonControl() class of mycodo/mycodo_client.py is available to communicate with the daemon with the object "control".
+In all the Mycodo environments where your code will be executed, the [DaemonControl() Class](API.md#daemon-control-object) of mycodo/mycodo_client.py is available to communicate with the daemon using the object "control".

 ## Outputs